JonKing93/DASH/docs/Tutorials/ensembleMetadata/regrid.md

 dims = ["time", "lat", "lon"];
 [Y, meta] = ensMeta.regrid(X, 'T', dims);
 ```
-then output "Y" will have size (4 months x 10 latitudes x 25 longitudes) and the order of the fields in "meta" will be "time", then "lat", then "lon".
+then output "Y" will have size (4 months x 10 latitudes x 25 longitudes x 75 ensemble members) and the order of the fields in "meta" will be "time", then "lat", then "lon".

 Note that you do not need to specify all the dimensions of a variable.
 Any unspecified dimensions will use a default dimension order.
 For example I could use:
 ```matlab